cloudscribe/cloudscribe.Web.SimpleAuth/README.md

 ##### Keep In Touch

-If you are interested in hiring me for consulting or other support services related to cloudscribe web components, please send an email to info [at] cloudscribe.com.
+If you are interested in hiring me for consulting or other support services related to the cloudscribe set of projects, please send an email to info [at] cloudscribe.com.

 If you have questions or just want to be social, say hello in our gitter chat room.
 I try to monitor that room on a regular basis while I'm working, but if I'm not around you can leave a message.